Bvanderwolf/GameHub/README.md

 # GameHub

 The game hub is meant as another step for me in the process of creating clean and optimal code.
-I do this by starting on a simple game, looking for the optimal way to create it.
+I do this by creating a simple game, trying to find the optimal ways to add functionalities along the way.
 Up until now the game hub contains 4 games.
 At the moment, the idea will be to further optimize these games and give them additional features.

 ## Hub Games